noi-techpark/bdp-commons/README.md

 ### Test the code with Docker

+- Inside the corresponding data collector folder, copy `.env.example` to `.env` and configure it
+- Change to the root of this repository
 - Copy `.env.example` to `.env` and configure it
-- Do the same inside the corresponding data collector folder
-- Run `docker-compose up -d` from the root of this repository
+- Run `docker-compose up -d`
-- You can check the output with `docker-compose logs -f`
+- You can follow the output with `docker-compose logs -f`

 Please note, if that command does not work it might be that the data collector was not configured to allow `mvn tomcat:run`.
 Please, refer to the `README.md`